alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

-The command uses a connection to the Azure Cosmos DB account to get partition keys configuration for regular and "dry run" modes.
+The command uses a connection to the Azure Cosmos DB account to get partition key configuration for regular and "dry run" modes.

 <p />